 - Fill up the pot with cabbage rolls, then mix together the tomato juice and the paste and pour it over the rolls.

-- Add water to cover them.
+- Add water to cover the rolls.

-- The final layer should be shredded cabbage.(use left over cabbage)
+- The final layer should be shredded cabbage.(use leftover cabbage)